 In ISO 15022, to issue a new notification before sending the Movement Confirmation message with the processing status qualifier PROC with value ENTL (25D::PROC//ENTL) in sequence A and with the Additional Business Process with value CAPA (:22F::ADDB//CAPA) in sequence D indicating that the message contains entitlements.

-In addition its use is restricted to function of message NEWM, and requires the presence of one or more of movement sequences E1 and E2.
+In addition, its use is restricted to function of message NEWM, and requires the presence of one or more of movement sequences E1 and E2.